-A coalition of Faith Based Organizations is calling on the Senate to pass Bill C-262.
-As people of faith we are committed to forging right relationships with Indigenous Peoples out from under the legacy of centuries of great harm done by the churches and governments to Indigenous Peoples and their ways of life, communities, and individuals.
-Bill C-262 will be a right step toward ensuring the rights of Indigenous Peoples are respected and honoured in Canada.
+As people of faith we are committed to addressing the legacy of harm done to Indigenous Peoples by churches and governments, and to forging right relationships.
+Bill C-262 will be an excellent step toward ensuring the rights of Indigenous Peoples are respected and honoured in Canada.

 After close to 30 years of negotiations, in 2007 the United Nations adopted the United Nations Declaration on the Rights of Indigenous Peoples (UN Declaration).
 It is an International Human Rights instrument drafted with Indigenous Peoples globally advocating for the recognition of their basic human rights.